Did not use public funds for self: Rana Ayyub after ED attachment | Law-Order

 The ED attached over Rs 1.77 crore of her funds held in two accounts of a private bank in Navi Mumbai under the Prevention of Money Laundering Act (PMLA).

-The money-laundering case against Ayyub was filed by the ED after taking cognisance of a September, 2021 FIR of the Ghaziabad police (Uttar Pradesh) related to alleged irregularities in donor funds of over Rs 2.69 crore raised by her through ''Ketto''.
+The money-laundering case against Ayyub was filed by the ED after taking cognisance of a September, 2021 FIR of the Ghaziabad police in Uttar Pradesh related to alleged irregularities in donor funds of over Rs 2.69 crore raised by her through ''Ketto''.

 Police lodged the case on a complaint from Vikas Sankrityayan, the founder of an NGO called ''Hindu IT Cell'' and a resident of Indirapuram in Ghaziabad.